alwaysdata/documentation/content/accounts/billing/payment-methods.en.md

 ## Direct debit

-Enter your charge information - bank account or card number - in your administration access, in the **Billing > Means of payment** menu.
+Enter your charge information - bank account or card number - in your administration access, in the **Billing > Payment methods** menu.

 This means of payment will be automatically debited the amount due.
 You no longer need to worry about paying for your alwaysdata hosting.